MicrosoftDocs/MIMDocs/MIMDocs/reference/mim-how-provision-users-adds.md

 =======

-The objective of this document is to introduce you to the main building blocks for synchronizing a user in FIM with AD DS.
+The objective of this document is to introduce you to the main building blocks for synchronizing a user in MIM with AD DS.
 In your initial testing, you should first start with the minimum of attributes that are required to complete a task and add more attributes to your scenario when the general steps work as expected.
 Keeping the complexity to a minimal level simplifies the process of